-Dating back some 4,500 years ago within The Fertile Crescent, wherein a life was lost in a water dispute, there have been wars and conflicts surrounding the issue of water, but these instances were not soley based upon nations fighting over water itself.
+Dating back some 4,500 years ago within The Fertile Crescent, wherein a life was lost in a water dispute, there have been wars and conflicts surrounding the issue of water, but these instances were not solely based upon nations fighting over water itself.

-Because water is in everyone, and is the source of life within everything, water has this interesting transformative capacity to bring people together that no other resource has demonstrated.
+Because water is in everyone and is the source of life within everything, water has this interesting transformative capacity to bring people together that no other resource has demonstrated.

 The articles and stories shared are explorations of water, and specifically, when working on a team with water, how this action may suggest a transformative effect onto communities and the history of immediate conflicts they face: civil-war, environmental degradation, starvation, disease, and climate change to name a few.